Nutrition

 can dogs eat egg shells

 However, it's crucial to prepare eggshells safely.
 Raw eggshells can pose bacterial risks like salmonella.
 Boiling them before use can mitigate this risk.
-It's also important to introduce eggshells gradually to avoid digestive issues and consult your vet to ensure they fit into your dog's balanced diet.
+You should also add eggshells to the diet slowly to prevent gastrointestinal problems and check with your vet that they are compatible with your dog and part of his or her balanced diet.

 Understanding the Nutritional Power of Eggs and Eggshells